mmejicano/04_node_hbs/README.md

 10. request(peticion) ,response(respuesta)
 11. JSON.stringlify()
 12. Headers: content-type: application/json|csv
-13. DEPLOY requiere dotenv= .env + script start
-14. GIT: .gitignore + github
+13. GIT: .gitignore + github

 > _Handlebars does **not provide** a way to import or **extend a template**, but through the use of **helpers** you can create a similar result._